Marie Bedabasingwa

 It is very rare to be able to get a coffee that is traceable back to a single producer in Rwanda, so we feel extremely fortunate to be able to share this special lot from Marie Bedabasingwa.

 Most of the coffees we source from Rwanda are traceable back to a washing station, or sometimes a farmer group.
-Most washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
+Typically, washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
 Separation of such tiny lots is expensive and impractical, so the large majority of coffees are processed as a mixed lot from multiple producers.
 Typically, lots are separated as day lots (ie. cherries that were all picked on the same day) rather than by a single farm or producer group.

 Single producer micro-lots like this one are difficult to access, especially from such a small producer.
 One of the reasons this lot separation is possible is that Marie is a member of the Dukunde Kawa Cooperative, who operate their own dry mill, where they can process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 Before the establishment of cooperatives and centralised washing stations, coffee production was extremely arduous for Rwandan coffee farmers.
 Processing was labour-intensive and lengthy, with very little equipment, training or resources available to rural farming communities.
-Typically, coffee cherries were depulped by hand using stones and parchment was dried at farm level, before being sold to a middleman or ‘broker’ who would then on sell the coffee to traders or exporters based in Kigali.
+Coffee cherries were depulped by hand using stones and parchment was dried at farm level, before being sold to a middleman or ‘broker’ who would then on sell the coffee to traders or exporters based in Kigali.
 Not only did this result in a long and challenging harvest season for individual farmers, it also denied them any leverage for negotiating prices to achieve a fair and reliable income.

 With the forming of cooperatives like Dukunde Kawa, farmers were provided with the support, education and resources necessary to adopt better farming practices, and processing moved to centralised washing stations – where shared infrastructure, equipment and adequate labour both minimised the workload for individuals and dramatically improved the coffee’s quality.

 As Rwanda’s coffee sector recovered through the cooperative movement, Marie joined Dukunde Kawa as one of its founding members.
-In her time with the co-op, Marie has seen her life transformed.
-Through Dukunde Kawa, she has received trainings on the best agronomic practices to follow, which have helped her improve her yields to earn enough money to raise her five children and orphaned grandchild.
-Even after all her children moved away to study at university, Marie continued to work diligently on the coffee fields, with the income generated used to plumb in fresh water and connect her house to the electricity grid.
-Today, Marie owns 600 coffee trees and has recently planted another 300 because she has no intention of retiring just yet.
+In her time with the co-op, Marie has transformed her life.
+Through Dukunde Kawa, she received trainings on the best agronomic practices to follow, helping her to improve her yields and earn enough money to raise her five children and orphaned grandchild.
+When they were still young, her children accessed education through post-genocide government programs that built schools in rural areas of Rwanda.
+Seeing them coming home on hot and sunny days, Marie established a goal: “Let me construct my own house so that my kids have shade when they return from school.”
+Since that day, Marie has invested an enormous amount of time, energy and earnings into her home, in which she takes great pride.
+Even after the children moved away to study at university and start their own families, Marie continues to work diligently on her coffee fields and invest in her home, recently connecting to the electricity grid and water mains.

 When the Rambagirakawa women’s group was established at the cooperative in 2012, Marie was one of the first members to join.
 Through the group, Marie has received social support from the other women members, who all work together in a communal coffee plot and share in the profits it earns.
 In the years since Rambagirakawa was formed, they have expanded in number and influence at the cooperative, allowing many of the co-op’s women to prosper financially and grow in confidence.
 When we asked Marie what being a part the group meant to her, she told us that “[it] has shown me that even the impossible can become possible!